rattaroaz/DKSKOfficial/readme.md

-Behavior of app.
-Login: name, password
+Home:
+Company Logo
+Address
+City, State, Zip
+Phone:
+E-mail:
+all this is editable in the existing location.  no separate page needed.

+Left upper corner
 users:  Admin, guest
 Admin has access to all
 guest can view everything, but cannot change values
+Loginpage: name, password

+Behavior of app.

 Start Job.
 Today's Date prepopulates with Today's date, but editable.